microsoft/live-share/docs/reference/use-cases.md

 Live Share was designed to be agnostic to all of the aforementioned concerns, and instead, strives to support pair programming that is completely "opportunistic" and catered to your situation.
 That said, unlike two developers sharing a single keyboard and screen, Live Share enables a form of pair programming that allows developers to work on a shared goal, without removing their individual autonomy or environment preferences.
 You can work independently, or together, allowing each participant to bring their own thought process to the collaboration.

-To fully support pair programming, and allow each "guest" to perform any action that would be necessary to operate independently, we have work on the roadmap to continue increasing the context and capabilities that are shared in a Live Share session: tasks ([#40](https://github.com/MicrosoftDocs/live-share/issues/40)), build output ([#48](https://github.com/MicrosoftDocs/live-share/issues/48)), guest-driven debugging ([#32](https://github.com/MicrosoftDocs/live-share/issues/32)).
+To fully support pair programming, and allow each "guest" to perform any action that would be necessary to operate independently, we have work on the roadmap to continue increasing the context and capabilities that are shared in a Live Share session: tasks ([#40](https://github.com/MicrosoftDocs/live-share/issues/40)), build output ([#48](https://github.com/MicrosoftDocs/live-share/issues/48)), guest-driven debugging ([#32](https://github.com/MicrosoftDocs/live-share/issues/32)), and more.
 Let us know which of these experiences are important to you!

 To break this use case down even further, the following items represent forms of pair programming that we've observed folks using Live Share for: